Parmentiera cereifera

 Parmentiera cereifera, the candle tree, is a species of tree in the family Bignoniaceae.
 It is endemic to Panama, but it is also a commonly cultivated specimen in botanical gardens.

-This tree grows up to 6 meters tall.
-The oppositely-arranged leaves are each made up of three leaflets.
-They are borne on winged petioles up to 5 centimeters long.
+This tree grows up to 6 m tall.
+The leaves are arranged oppositely, each made up of three leaflets.
+They are borne on winged petioles up to 5 cm long.
 The flower is solitary or borne in a cluster of up to four.
 The five-lobed corolla is greenish white.
-The fruit is a taper-shaped berry up to 60 centimeters long.
+The fruit is a taper-shaped berry up to 60 cm long.
+The record is 120 cm long while only 2.5 cm wide.
 It is green, ripening yellow, and waxy in texture.
 The fleshy fruit is edible.